 THE EXQUISITE GORGE PROJECT

 This summer, Maryhill Museum of Art led a collaborative printmaking project featuring 11 artists working with communities along a 220-mile stretch of the Columbia River from the Willamette River to the Snake River.
 The Exquisite Gorge Project brought together artists and communities to create a massive 66-foot steamrolled print.
 Artists worked with community members from their assigned stretch of river and carved images on 4 x 6 foot wood panels.
 Each completed panel was connected end-to-end and printed using a steamroller, during a print event on Saturday, August 24, 2019 on the grounds of Maryhill Museum of Art.
-The resulting print is on view in Maryhilll’s M.J.
-Murdock Charitable Trust Education Center from September 3 -25, 2019, with the possibility of other venues added in the future.
+The resulting print was on view in Maryhilll’s M.J.
+Murdock Charitable Trust Education Center from September 3 -25, 2019; check back for other venues to be added in the future.